-- (i) until he is acquitted or, under section 65 or 147 of the M9Criminal Procedure (Scotland) Act 1995, discharged or liberated or the trial diet is deserted simpliciter; - (ii) if he has been convicted, until the court decides whether or not to order forfeiture of the ship, aircraft or vehicle, and for the purposes of this subsection, criminal proceedings are instituted against a person at whichever is the earliest of his first appearance before the sheriff on petition, or the service on him of an indictment or complaint."
+- (b) he was, immediately before the detention of the ship, aircraft or vehicle, in possession of it under a hire-purchase agreement, or - (c) he is a charterer of the ship or aircraft.] - (4) The court to which an application is made under subsection (3) may, on such security or surety being tendered as it considers satisfactory, release the ship, aircraft or vehicle on condition that it is made available to the court if- - (a) the arrested person is convicted; and - (b) an order for its forfeiture is made under [F96 section 25C]. - (5) In the application to Scotland of subsection (1), for paragraphs (a) and (b) substitute- - "(a) until a decision is taken as to whether or not to institute criminal proceedings against the arrested person for that offence; or - (b) if criminal proceedings have been instituted against the arrested person- - (i) until he is acquitted or, under section 65 or 147 of the M9Criminal Procedure (Scotland) Act 1995, discharged or liberated or the trial diet is deserted simpliciter; - (ii) if he has been convicted, until the court decides whether or not to order forfeiture of the ship, aircraft or vehicle, and for the purposes of this subsection, criminal proceedings are instituted against a person at whichever is the earliest of his first appearance before the sheriff on petition, or the service on him of an indictment or complaint."

-- (6) "Court" means- - (a) in England and Wales- - [F89(ia) if the arrested person has not been charged, or he has been charged but proceedings for the offence have not begun to be heard, a magistrates' court;] - (iii) if he has been charged and proceedings for the offence are being heard, the court hearing the proceedings; - (b) in Scotland, the sheriff; and - (c) in Northern Ireland- - (i) if the arrested person has not been charged, the magistrates' court for the county court division in which he was arrested; - (ii) if he has been charged but proceedings for the offence have not begun to be heard, the magistrates' court for the county court division in which he was charged; - (iii) if he has been charged and proceedings for the offence are being heard, the court hearing the proceedings. - $(7)^{190}$ - (8) "Senior officer" means an immigration officer not below the rank of chief immigration officer.]
+- (6) "Court" means- - (a) in England and Wales- - [^{F98}(ia) if the arrested person has not been charged, or he has been charged but proceedings for the offence have not begun to be heard, a magistrates' court;] - (iii) if he has been charged and proceedings for the offence are being heard, the court hearing the proceedings; - (b) in Scotland, the sheriff; and - (c) in Northern Ireland- - (i) if the arrested person has not been charged, the magistrates' court for the county court division in which he was arrested; - (ii) if he has been charged but proceedings for the offence have not begun to be heard, the magistrates' court for the county court division in which he was charged; - (iii) if he has been charged and proceedings for the offence are being heard, the court hearing the proceedings.

+(7 ') r "

+(8) "Senior officer" means an immigration officer not below the rank of chief immigration officer.]